Esri/calcite-design-system/README.md

 ### CSS

-A static CSS file is also provided at `dist/tailwind.css`.
+A static CSS file is also provided at `dist/styles.css`.
+This file is a full build of the Tailwind utility classes.
 When using this option it's a good idea to use nano or another CSS optimization tool to remove the unused classes as the default build can be quite large.

 ### Use